-Autumn term Component one: Understanding music 2023 Western Classical tradition since 1910.
+Autumn Component one: Understanding music term 2025 Western Classical tradition since 1910.
 We will study a range of music from the genre, learning key words and musical terminology.
-Component two: Performance Pupils will continue lessons on their chosen instrument or voice.
-Component three: Composition Continue with the individual 'free' composition task and start planning the composition to a brief announced by AQA.
-Lent term Component one: Understanding music 2024 We will revise, through homework tasks, the previous areas of study.
-Component two: Performance Pupils will continue lessons on their chosen instrument or voice and decide what the solo and group performance pieces will be for assessment.
-These will be recorded as, and when they are ready.
-Component three: Composition Task will continue in class.
+Component two: Performance Pupils will continue lessons on their chosen instrument or voice with particular focus on chosen pieces for solo and ensemble performance.
+Practice recordings and/or final recordings may be completed during this time.
+Component three: Composition Continue with, and complete work on the individual 'free' composition task and start planning the composition to a brief announced by AQA.
+Spring term Component one: Understanding music 2026 Revision of the different areas of study, including the set works.
+Component two: Performance Pupils will continue lessons on their chosen instrument or voice, with particular focus on chosen pieces for solo and ensemble performance.
+Final recordings will be completed during this time.
+Component three: Composition Complete work on composition to a brief.
+Both compositions will be finalised and submitted for assessment.

-Summer term Component one: Understanding music
+Summer Component one: Understanding music

-2024 Final preparation for the listening exam.
+term 2026 Final preparation for the Listening component.

 Component two: Performance

-Final preparation to record if necessary.
+Work on this component will be complete.

 Component three: Composition

-Final preparation.
+Work on this component will be complete.